mattmakai/fullstackpython.com/source/content/pages/11-misc/1103-change-log.markdown

 ## 2014
 ### August
+* Updated CI page with more services and open source projects.
 * Added [Continuous Integration](/continuous-integration.html) page.
 * Splitting out deployment from automation so I can add chapters on continuous integration, configuration management (which will be moved from the